 - Construction accidents: While most occupations have their own hazards, construction workers often face very dangerous situations.
 Whether they fall from a large structure, are struck by a beam, or are hit by moving machinery, construction workers are at higher risk for TBI-related injury and death than other industries.

-- Sports injuries: Playing a spot as a child should be fun, but with that fun comes the danger of a brain injury.
-Youth sports like soccer, football, baseball, lacrosse, skateboarding, hockey, boxing, and high-impact activities have increased risks for brain injury than other activities.
+- Sports injuries: Playing a sport as a child should be fun, but with that fun comes the danger of a brain injury.
+Youth sports like soccer, football, baseball, lacrosse, skateboarding, hockey, boxing, and high-impact activities have increased risks for brain injury compared to other activities.
+Adult sports have even higher risks, often due to the more intense competition.

 How Are Brain Injuries Rated in Severity?